communitiesuk/submit-social-housing-lettings-and-sales-data/docs/form/definition.md

 - `start_date`: The start date of the form, in ISO 8601 format
 - `end_date`: The end date of the form, in ISO 8601 format

+Each form has an `end_date` which for JSON forms is defined in the form definition JSON file and for code defined forms it is set to 1st July, 1 year after the start year.
+Logs with a form that has `end_date` in the past can no longer be edited through the UI.

 ## Form views

 The main view used for rendering the form is the `app/views/form/page.html.erb` view as the Form contains multiple pages (which live in subsections within sections).
 This page view then renders the appropriate partials for the question types of the questions on the current page.